wg99526/MiCloudGit/README.md

 runGithub("micloud", "wg99526", ref = "main")
 ```

-Rstudio is not required to run the code above
+Rstudio is not required to run the code above.

 ## Prerequisites